MohammadrezaFarahmand/Shopping-store/README.md

 The page will reload if you make
 You will also see any lint errors in the c
 ###
-Launches the test runner in the interati
+Launches the test runner in the interat
 See the section about [running tests](https://facboo.gihub.ir-reat-app/dos/runing-tests) for more information.
 ### `npm ru
 Builds the app for production to the `build` f